 [AW]: Let’s talk about Warped Tour.
 How did you get involved with Alternative Press, and end up on the tour?
 What advice would you give to someone who’s looking for touring opportunities and to get involved in the music industry?

 In 2014 I graduated with my BA in Film Production, from SAE Institute – Perth.
 I moved to California, and four days after moving in, I flew to Ohio for my first tour.
 It was a nightmare of a tour and the band didn’t survive it.
-They broke up shortly after, so the photos and videos serve a reminder of the lessons we learned on that tour.
+They broke up shortly after, so the photos and videos serve as a reminder of the lessons we learned on that tour.
 From there I got a tour in late 2015 with Diamante, who was supporting Flyleaf.
 Growing up, as a metal screamer, I looked up to Lacey Sturm.
 Oh!
 Yeah, I do music as well.
-However, Lacey had left the band years before this tour, so I had the pleasure of getting to know their new singer, Kristen May and the band I had grown up adoring.
+However, Lacey had left the band years before this tour, so I had the pleasure of getting to know their new singer, Kristen May, and the band I had grown up adoring.

-In January 2016 I got a text message from Sammeer, one of Flyleaf’s amazing guitarists, and now keyboardist for P.O.D, asking if I wanted to shoot Lacey Sturm’s album release show.
+In January 2016 I got a text message from Sameer, one of Flyleaf’s amazing guitarists, and now keyboardist for P.O.D, asking if I wanted to shoot Lacey Sturm’s album release show.
 This would be the first album that Lacey did independently from a label, and knowing her talent, I knew I had to go shoot the show!
 I went, captured hundreds of photos, met her team, and they loved the photos.

-In March 2016, I hopped on tour with New Years Day, who was supporting Escape the Fate at the time.
+In March 2016, I hopped on tour with New Years Day, which was supporting Escape the Fate at the time.
 I was hired as a merchandise manager, photographer, and videographer.
 My daily tasks were to capture the touring lifestyle, sell merchandise during the shows, shoot the band’s live show, and edit everything right after the set, while still selling merch.
 Oh, and I was also filming and editing a daily vlog every day for my YouTube Channel.

-Come April, NYD and Escape the Fate headed back out on tour with Hellyeah! and this time, I was out for Escape the Fate, because on the previous tour I shot maybe four of their shows, just to test the waters.
+K Enagonio (continued): Come April, NYD and Escape the Fate headed back out on tour with Hellyeah! and this time, I was out for Escape the Fate, because on the previous tour I shot maybe four of their shows, just to test the waters.
 We toured until June 5th, but one week before the tour ended I got a phone call from Lacey Sturm’s manager, Dubbs.
 I was at dinner with Escape the Fate and when his name popped up on my phone, I confusingly excused myself to take the call.
 He asked me if Lacey could hire me to FILM A MUSIC VIDEO FOR HER SINGLE, ROT!!!
 You see, that summer tour with Escape the Fate brought us to a lot of the summer music festivals!
 Fortunately for me, Lacey played a lot of those festivals as well, which meant that I got to continue photographing her.
 I think I shot her show five or six times throughout the summer, so her team got to know my style and saw something in me that they could trust with this task.

 Now to Alt Press!
 In October 2016 I got a message from my baby boy, Bryce Hall, telling me that my recent uploads to YouTube had been extra fantastic.
-It meant the world coming from him, because he’s so damn talented.
+It meant the world coming from him because he’s so damn talented.
 I later got another call asking if AP could hire me as a correspondent, starting immediately.
 I laughed over the phone because I was so taken aback by the offer, and once I caught my breath and squealed while jumping up and down, I said “yes!”

-Since October, I’ve filmed dozens of videos for AP, including all of the APMA promotional videos, behind the scenes shoots for Machine Gun Kelly, Black Veil Brides, Neck Deep, and Ash Costello, for their AP Covers, as well as many events and shows.
-My first assignment was to film the two year anniversary of the Emo Nite club, in Los Angeles.
-Emo Nite is an event that brings us “outcasts” together to jam to some of our favorite tunes and have guest DJ’s from bands like New Found Glory, Underoath, All Time Low, and more!
+Since October, I’ve filmed dozens of videos for AP, including all of the APMA promotional videos, behind-the-scenes shoots for Machine Gun Kelly, Black Veil Brides, Neck Deep, and Ash Costello, for their AP Covers, as well as many events and shows.
+My first assignment was to film the two-year anniversary of the Emo Nite club, in Los Angeles.
+Emo Nite is an event that brings us “outcasts” together to jam to some of our favorite tunes and have guest DJs from bands like New Found Glory, Underoath, All Time Low, and more!
 From the moment I got approval on that first video, I strove to be the best creator I could be.

 I got the offer to go on Warped Tour as AP’s correspondent in January 2017 and choked when I heard the, “so, what are you doing this summer?”.
 I knew that Warped would be a hard tour, but I had to do it, to prove to myself that I could conquer it.